jackbrucesimpson/Machine-Learning-Workshop/README.md

 ## Learning Objectives

-The aim of this workshop is to provide you with the following skills:
+The aim of this workshop is to provide participants with the following skills:

 * Reading images into Python
 * Basic image processing